sisk-http/docs-v2/v1/fundamentals/requests.md

 The HTTP Context is an exclusive Sisk object that stores HTTP server, route, router and request handler information.
 You can use it to be able to organize yourself in an environment where these objects are difficult to organize.

 The [RequestBag](../specification/spec/Sisk.Core.Http.HttpContext.RequestBag) object contains stored information that is passed from an request handler to another point, and can be consumed at the final destination.
 This object can also be used by request handlers that run after the route callback.

+> Tip: this property is also acessible by [HttpRequest.Bag](../specification/spec/Sisk.Core.Http.HttpRequest.Bag) property.

 ```cs
 public class AuthenticateUserRequestHandler : IRequestHandler